-02. PTC Risks by Organ Type introduction
+02. PTC Risks by Organ Type Introduction

 A candidate for organ transplant attends the pre-transplant introduction offered by most transplant programs.
 Among the overwhelming amount of information explained is the fact that a transplant recipient will be on immunosuppressant medications for the rest of their lives and with that comes a higher risk for cancers.
-With focus on the transplant process, this is of little note at the time.
-After the transplant again there is mention of that higher risk for cancer, but with all the other important things that seems of little consequence, especially since those cancers typically don't arise til years later.
-Especially for kidney recipients, due to the high volume of transplants at most programs, a patient often transitions back to their local nephrologist after that first year post transplant.
-Now they are under the care of a kidney doctor who is not a transplant specialist and thus may get little attention to that increasing risk for cancers as the years go on.
+With a focus on the transplant process, this is of little note at the time.
+After the transplant again there is mention of that higher risk for cancer, but with all the other important things that seem of little consequence, especially since those cancers typically do not arise until years later.
+Especially for kidney recipients, due to the high volume of transplants at most programs, a patient often transitions back to their local nephrologist after that first-year post-transplant.
+Now they are under the care of a kidney doctor who is not a transplant specialist and thus may get little attention to that increased risk for cancers as the years go on.

 How much higher is that risk for a transplant recipient?
 See more detail in the Overview below these videos.